45G/sixtysocks/README.md

 ## Stuff that is notably missing

-* Hostname resolution
+* Domain addresses: you'll have to resolve separately via SOCKS-provided DNS
-* Anything else other than CONNECT functionality
+* Commands other than CONNECT
 * Expiration timers for sessions